VandalByte/kality/README.md

 </div>

 # 🤷‍♂️ About
-Kality is a somewhat decent package manager I developed in C++ that can download the required tools from Kali Linux repository into any Debian system without any hassle.
+Kality is a neat package manager I put together in C++ to make it easier for you to install tools from the Kali Linux repository on any Debian-based system.
+It works by adding the Kali repo to your APT sources with a low priority, this lets you access those kali tools while avoiding version clashes with similar packages from your main distribution.
 Feel free to give it a try!

 There's also a [TODO](https://github.com/VandalByte/kality/blob/main/TODO.md) file where I've outlined plans to further optimize this tool, so feel free to check it out.
 If you're interested in contributing, well that's really great, check out the [contributing](https://github.com/VandalByte/kality/blob/main/CONTRIBUTING.md) guidelines to know more.

+> [!IMPORTANT]
-<span style="color:red"><b>IMPORTANT</b></span> ➜ You should try it out in a virtual machine (VM) first, it's usually fine, there's still a 1% chance it could mess up your system.
+> You should try it out in a virtual machine (VM) first, it's usually fine, there's still a 1% chance it could mess up your system.
 Just a heads up.

 <div align="center" style="border: 1px solid gray">
   <img src="https://raw.githubusercontent.com/VandalByte/kality/main/assets/kality-showcase.png" alt="Screenshot">